-- It is still necessary to maintain the coolant concentration above 40%. - NEVER decrease the coolant concentration below 40%. - A coolant concentration of 40% will provide freeze point protection down to -12°F [-24°C].
-Decreased engine coolant concentrations below 40% will decrease the corrosion/freeze protection characteristics of the engine coolant and may cause engine damage. - If available, refer to the chart on the coolant container to ensure the coolant concentration in your vehicle will provide adequate protection at the temperatures in which you drive.
+- It is still necessary to maintain the coolant concentration above 40%. - NEVER decrease the coolant concentration below 40%. - Decreased engine coolant concentrations below 40% will decrease the corrosion/freeze protection characteristics of the engine coolant and may cause engine damage.

+• If available, refer to the chart on the coolant container to ensure the coolant concentration in your vehicle will provide adequate protection at the temperatures in which you drive.